 Your air conditioner uses electricity to cool your home, and the efficiency rating — usually expressed as a SEER rating (seasonal energy efficiency ratio) or SEER2 rating — dictates how much electricity is consumed to cool your living area.
 As your system ages, it will naturally decline in terms of efficiency.

-Over time, that translates to higher and higher energy costs to provide the same amount of cooling.
+Over time, that translates to higher energy costs to provide the same amount of cooling.
 If you notice that your cooling costs are higher than they were in previous years, it might mean that replacing your AC is in order.

 Your AC Is Blowing Warm Air